EQWorks/python-curriculum/02-logic-controls-2.md

                       # but that only stays within the module-scope
 ```

-And typically used as so:
+And can be used as so:

 ```shell
 % python main.py